hirosystems/stacks.js/docs/overview.md

 - **Transaction signing**: Prompt users to sign and broadcast transactions to the Stacks blockchain
 - **Data storage**: Save and retrieve data for users with [Gaia](https://docs.stacks.co/build-apps/references/gaia)

-All three of these integrations can be used together to create powerful new user experiences that rival or exceed those of traditional apps—all while protecting your users' digital rights.
+All three of these integrations can be used together to create powerful new user experiences that rival or exceed those of traditional apps while protecting your users' digital rights.

 import StacksjsStartersNote from './includes/\_stacks.js-starters-note.mdx';